This page is referenced by:

 Contact Information: Please use the Messages tool in Sakai to contact members of the teaching team.

-Times and Locations: There are no scheduled lecture or seminar meetings.
+Times and Locations: There are no scheduled lectures or seminar meetings.
 However, there are weekly online readings and assignments, and you must plan time throughout each week during the academic year to work on these.
 It is your responsibility to keep up with assignments and stay on schedule.
+New Lessons start on Wednesdays at noon.

 This course explores the practice of history through an examination of the early modern Atlantic World.
-We will combine an emphasis on traditional historical practices and digital research tools.Additional Description:
+We will combine an emphasis on traditional historical practices with digital research tools.Additional Description:

 The early modern era – roughly 1400-1800 – marks the rise of the West (essentially Western Europe, with the gradual addition of America) in global history.
 In 1400, Arab, Turkish, and Chinese empires were far more powerful, richer, and technologically advanced than any political force in the West.
 By 1800, the reverse was true.
 This course tracks that shift, that series of changes which brought about what we might call “the rise of the West”.
 That story is complex and even in this full-year course we will only scratch the surface of some of its many facets.
 But what we will see is that Blake, taken literally, was quite right: Europe was very much supported by Africa and America.
 Europe’s wealth came through many sources, but the real advances cannot even be imagined without the use of African labour and American land and resources.
 The Atlantic World (Europe, Africa, and the Americas) was in many ways a unified cultural and economic system, but its major players experienced that system very differently.
 This course explores that emergent Western dominance, with a keen eye to understanding the very different experiences that shaped it.